vsakel/ChatBot-Summarizer/README.md

 - Installs Python 3.10 environment using `actions/setup-python@v4`.
 - Installs the required dependencies listed in `backend/app/requirements.txt`.
 - Runs the tests located in the `backend/app`directory.
-  - Uses **Pytest** library to run the defined test cases, ensuring that the backend works as expected.
+  - Uses **pytest** library to run the defined test cases, ensuring that the backend works as expected.

+### Pytest Fixtures

+Pytest fixtures are functions that provide a fixed baseline for tests.
+They allow for reusability, by sharing common set up across multiple tests.
+Test functions can use them to perform actions.

+We implemented the **client fixture** that simulate HTTP requests to the Flask backend.
+It allows us to send GET and POST requests to the backend without actually running a server.

 ### Test Cases

 The following Test Cases were developed, to ensure that the backend handles file uploads and returning proper responses.
+These tests use the **pytest** library and its **fixtures** to simulate HTTP requests to the Flask backend.

 1. **test_api_start**
 - This test ensures that the API is running by sending a GET request to the root endpoint (/).